Aber Hydro Gardening Shop

-Don't miss out on this!
-This professional growing medium is composed of coco grit, coco fibres, coco chips, perlite and is suitable for the cultivation of fruit, flowers, vegetables and house plants.
-Cocolite-11 is equipped as standard with fertilisers and minerals.
-There's grow bags and then there's Wilma Cocolite 11.
+This professional growing medium is composed of coco grit and fibres and is suitable for the cultivation of fruit, flowers, vegetables and house plants.
+Cocolite-11 is equipped fertilisers and minerals.

 Your Orchids deserve the five star treatment!
 Orchids should not be fed with general purpose plant ‘foods’ for many reasons.
 Most importantly the nitrogen supply in the mass market product will usually contain significant levels of ammonia and urea.